 - How was the market affected by the COVID-19 pandemic in 2020?

 - Why is Hong Kong property so expensive?

-Hong Kong’s Property Market in Recent Years
+Hong Kong’s Property Market in Previous Years

-Hong Kong’s property market is the most expensive in the world, outperforming places like Singapore and Sydney.
+Hong Kong has the most expensive property market in the world, outperforming places like Singapore and Sydney.

-In the second quarter of 2018, the year-on-year price increase was 13.5%, a bit higher than the price increase in the first quarter of 2018.
+Looking at real price increases, in the second quarter of 2018, the year-on-year price increase was 13.5%, which was a bit higher than the price increase in the first quarter of 2018.

 Colliers also reported that the supply of residential units increased by 12% in 2018 compared to 2017.
 The luxury residential rents increased by 4% in 2018.

-Nowadays, you can buy a 10-bedroom house in many European countries for the same price of a 28 square meter apartment in Hong Kong.
+Nowadays, you can buy a 10-bedroom house in many European countries for the same price as a 28 square meter apartment in Hong Kong.
 Besides, the average price per square meter in Ho Chi Minh City is only 14% of that in Hong Kong.

 Hong Kong Property Prices in 2019

 Prices have grown strongly for over a decade, except for a brief slump in 2016 due to the mortgage rate hike.
 We also saw price decreases during the second half of 2018 and 2019.
 The Centa-City Leading Index CCL shows the price increases from 1996 – August 2019, which speaks for itself.
-Continue reading Hong Kong Property Market Outlook 2020: A Complete Overview
+Continue reading Hong Kong Property Market Outlook 2021: A Complete Overview